Erbert Descendants Gather in Ellis

 They would come from various parts of the United States, to include locals from Benton, Iola, Larned, and Wichita, KS, and from Fairfax, VA, Ramona, CA, Albuquerque, NW, and topped off with a couple that has retired back to Hays from Scranton, CO.

-On a cool and very windy day, a pre-gathering over a good cup of coffee at Riverside Restaurant would be the outlining of where this adventure would lead us, with a priority of meeting two of the original 1958 board members of the Bukovina Society of the Americas, namely seniors Joe Erbert of Ellis and Oregon Windholz of Hays.
+On a cool and very windy day, a pre-gathering over a good cup of coffee at Riverside Restaurant would be the outlining of where this adventure would lead us, with a priority of meeting two of the original 1958 board members of the Bukovina Society of the Americas, namely seniors Joe Erbert of Ellis and Oren Windholz of Hays.

 Joe is widely known locally as the go-to person for information on historical matters in this area and Oren has authored two books on the Austria Bohemian Germans and the Erberts that settled in Ellis Count.